molily/molily.de/_posts/2020-11-21-testing-angular.md

 This is especially true when writing specs.
 You should try to eliminate duplication and boilerplate code with `beforeEach`/`beforeAll`, simple helper functions and even testing libraries.
 But do not try to apply your optimization habits and skills to test code.

 A test is supposed to reproduce all relevant logical cases.
-Finding an proper abstraction for all these diverse, sometimes mutually exclusive cases is often futile.
+Finding a proper abstraction for all these diverse, sometimes mutually exclusive cases is often futile.

 <aside class="margin-note">Carefully reduce repetition</aside>